 In lieu of flowers, donations are suggested to either the Athol Congregational Church, 1225 Chestnut Street, Athol, MA 01331 or to the Town of Athol, memo- North Quabbin Animal Shelter, c/o Athol Police, 280 Exchange Street, Athol, MA 01331.

 Witty’s Funeral Home, 158 South Main Street, Orange, is directing the arrangements.

 You may offer your sympathy online at www.wittyfuneralhome.com

-To send flowers to Clive Henry Skevington's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Clive Henry Skevington, please visit our floral store.